 Being physically active is also important to building resilience.
 I don’t know how I would have survived all the curveballs that were thrown at me if I hadn’t started running.

 Physical activity breaks down the painful emotional blocks that we hold within our bodies.
 When dealing with painful events in my life I hold my emotional block in my stomach – some people hold them in their chest or even in their heads.
 These emotional blocks are the painful feelings we have and these blocks feel like concrete.

 The only way I could break this heavy feeling in my stomach was to run.
 In the morning I would wake up feeling nauseous.
 I would drag myself out of bed and get dressed in my running gear.

 At the same time, I would be forcing myself not to listen to my negative self-talk – which was very powerful and was telling me to go straight back to bed and hideaway.

 For months this battle with my negative self-talk would happen even when I knew that running made me feel better.
 What helped me win my battle with my negative self-talk was that I used my power of choice.
 I choose to keep running.
 I knew that if I stopped running I would not heal and that was not an option for me.

 Choose a physical activity that works for you and stick to it.
-Get out and about and allow your body to feel positive energy flowing with in it.
-Keep doing this along with you using your power of choice and embracing change and the result without a doubt will be a stronger, more resilient and lot more happier you.
+Get out and about and allow your body to feel the positive energy flowing within it.
+Keep doing this along with you using your power of choice and embracing change and the result without a doubt will be a stronger, more resilient, and lot happier you.

-At this point you will also find that living your life to your full potential will be your reality and not just a wishful dream.
+At this point, you will also find that being the best version of yourself will be your reality and not just a wishful dream.

 “You create your thoughts, your thoughts create your intentions, and your intentions create your reality.”
 Wayne Dyer